A rooftop entertainment area for Bankwest staff on the 3rd floor of the new Raine Sqaure development off Murray Street Mall in Perth CBD.

 Contact Us Today

-To talk about your vertical garden
+To talk about your Moss Art vision

 This interior vertical garden at JCY Architects provides an attractive feature wall and creates a pleasant microclimate in this busy architectural practice in East Perth.
 Made to measure, the vertical garden spans an angular wall space almost 5.5m across at 2.5m at is tallest pointread more